gzinck/gdoc2pdf/README.md

 1. At the prompt, input the URL of the google doc, like `https://docs.google.com/document/d/{{DOCUMENT_ID}}/edit`.
 2. At the next prompt, simply hit enter.
 3. Type in the URL of the file to output.
+4. Press enter to use the default stylesheet.
-4. Select "yes" (or "no" if you want to hide strikethrough text)
+5. Select "yes" (or "no" if you want to hide strikethrough text)

 To do this quickly, you can set the flags:

 ```
-gdoc2pdf -f <GOOGLE_DOC_URL> -v none -o output.pdf -s yes
+gdoc2pdf -f <GOOGLE_DOC_URL> -v none -o output.pdf -c default -s yes
 ```

 ## Adding in variables